 The hidden treasure

-The collection of Japanese prints held at the Museum is a veritable jewel in Japan’s heritage.
-It was rescued from obscurity during the 1970s and since than has won general international fame, thanks to the exceptionally good state of the prints and the extreme rarity of some of them.
-Today, the collection numbers some 7 500 by 362 different well-known and less-well-known artists, and a further 300 by unknown artists.
-For specialists, it is an important source for research; for buffs, the object of wonder.
+The Museum’s collection of Japanese prints is a true jewel of Japan’s artistic heritage.
+Rescued from obscurity in the 1970s, it has since gained international recognition for the excellent condition of the prints and the exceptional rarity of some pieces.
+Today, the collection comprises some 7,500 works by 362 well-known and lesser-known artists, along with approximately 300 pieces by anonymous creators.
+For specialists, it is an invaluable resource; for enthusiasts, a source of wonder.

 Heian & Edo

-This collection contains several examples of early ceramics and Buddhist art from the Heian period.
-From the Edo period (1600-1868) we mostly have traditional pieces of art like roll-paintings, folding screens, kimonos, porcelain, weapons, armature and sword ornaments, laque, inro (small traditional Japanese boxes) and netsuke (button-like toggles).
+The collection also contains early ceramics and Buddhist art from the Heian period.
+From the Edo period (1600–1868), it features traditional works of art, including scroll paintings, folding screens, kimonos, porcelain, weapons, armor, sword ornaments, lacquerware, inro (small traditional boxes), and netsuke (button-like toggles).

 Export art

-The museum also houses an extraordinary collection of Japanese export art with Imari porcelain from the 17th and 18th century and objects that were produced for the World Fairs at the end of the 19th and the beginning of the 20th century: laque, cloisonné, ivory sculptures, wickerwork and porcelain.
+The Museum also houses an extraordinary collection of Japanese export art, including 17th- and 18th-century Imari porcelain and objects produced for the World Fairs at the turn of the 19th and 20th centuries, such as lacquerware, cloisonné, ivory sculptures, wickerwork, and porcelain.

 Contact